gatsbyjs/gatsby/docs/docs/mdx/programmatically-creating-pages.md

 Now you have all the pieces you need to programmatically create pages with Gatsby and `gatsby-plugin-mdx`.
-You can check out our other guides to find out more about all of the cool stuff you can do with `gatsby-plugin-mdx`.
+You can check out our other guides to find out more about all the cool stuff you can do with `gatsby-plugin-mdx`.

 ## Bonus: Make a blog index